 Wait for processing

-Current processing times are approximately 5–12 months depending on complexity.
+Processing times vary by case.
 Second-generation cases under Bill C-3 may take longer as the substantial connection test is assessed.
+Check the current proof of citizenship processing time on canada.ca.

 Receive your citizenship certificate